01 of 04

 In the central part of the region, the area around Sassoferrato has a lot to see including Roman ruins, medieval monasteries, the Museum of Roman Gilded Bronzes housing four rare life-size bronze statues, and the famous Frassasi Caves, Italy's top caverns.
 A unique place to eat in this area is the Farrotecca, a restaurant... specializing in farro dishes produced on their farm.

 Ascoli Piceno is a pretty town in the south surrounded by rivers.
 Its nice historic center has one of Italy's most beautiful main squares.
-La Quintana, a medieval jousting festival and parade, is held there in August.
+La Quintana, a medieval jousting festival, and the parade is held there in August.

 Jesi is the center of the Verdicchio wine region, one of Italy's top white wines.
 A good way to visit wineries and artisan food producers and explore the region is on a tour with Marco's Way, run by an English-speaking native of the region.